luafun/luafun/doc/under_the_hood.rst

     function: builtin#6     table: 0x40f80e38       0

 The function returned three strange values which look useless without a ``for`` loop.
-We call these values **iterator triplet**.
+We call these values an **iterator triplet**.
-Let's see how each value is used for:
+Let's see what each value is used for:

 ``gen`` -- first value
    A generating function that can produce a next value on each iteration.
    Usually returns a new ``state`` and iteration values (multireturn).

 ``param`` -- second value
-   A permanent (constant) parameter of a generating function is used to create specific instance of the generating function.
-For example, a table itself for ``ipairs`` case.
+   A permanent (constant) parameter of the generating function.
+It is used to create a specific instance of the generating function.
+For example, the table itself in the ``ipairs`` case.

 ``state`` -- third value
    A some transient state of an iterator that is changed after each iteration.
-   For example, an array index for ``ipairs`` case.
+   For example, the array index in the ``ipairs`` case.

-Try to call ``gen`` function manually:
+Try calling the ``gen`` function manually:

    .. code-block:: lua